Valens: Religious policy

 During his reign, Valens had to confront the theological diversity that was beginning to create division in the Empire.
 Julian (361–363), had tried to revive the pagan religions.
 His reactionary attempt took advantage of the dissensions among the different Christian factions, and a largely Pagan rank and file military.
 However, in spite of broad support, his actions were often viewed as excessive, and before he died in a campaign against the Persians, he was often treated with disdain.
-His death was considered a sign from Christian God.
+His death was considered a sign from the Christian God.

 Valens was baptised by the Arian bishop of Constantinople before he set out on his first war against the Goths.
 While the Nicene Christian writers of his time identified Valens with the Arian faction and accused him of persecuting Nicene Christians, modern historians have described both Valens and Valentinian I as primarily interested in maintaining social order and have minimized their theological concerns.
 Although Athanasius was impelled, under his reign, to briefly go into hiding, Valens maintained a close dependency on his brother Valentinian and treated St. Basil mildly, both of whom supported the Nicene position.
 Not long after Valens died the cause of Arianism in the Roman East was to come to an end.
 His successor Theodosius I made Nicene Christianity the state religion of Rome and suppressed the Arians.

+Appearance

+The coin portraits of Valentinian and Valens give the faces of both emperors "heavy features", rendered with "no animation, and little consistency".
+Toward the end of his Res Gestae (XXXI.14.7), Ammianus says that Valens was physically compact, dark-complected, and of average height, "knock-kneed, and somewhat pot-bellied", and had a "dimmed" pupil in one eye (the translator John C. Rolfe suggests that this is a description of a cataract).